ArKaes13/heather-website/README.md

 Each recipe card features a picture of the item and structured instructions/ingredients for making each item.

 ### Lunch Decider
 The 'lunch-decider' takes parameters for whether you want to *Dine In* or not and what *Genre* you would prefer.
-It creates a new list based on preferences and returns a randomly selected image/name for the chosen restuarant.
+It creates a new list based on preferences and returns a randomly selected image/name for the chosen restaurant.

 ---